- About Us

 Mrs. Cathy Finelli, our Preschool Division School Administrator, has over thirty years experience in private school teaching and administration within the early childhood and primary levels.
 Mrs. Finelli is a well known and respected figure in the industry, and is dedicated to making a difference in early year's standards and education.
 Both Mrs. Finelli and Mrs. Sardinha supervise, train and direct all aspects of pedagogy and practice.
 Through monthly faculty meetings, on-going training and professional development workshops for the teachers, and classroom rotations, Cathy cultivates a strong, dedicated, loyal team of teachers.

-Ms. Alexandra White, our School Registrar and Office Administrator, is a graduate of the University of Western Ontario and the University of Toronto.
+Ms. Alexandra Rogerson, our School Registrar and Office Administrator, is a graduate of the University of Western Ontario and the University of Toronto.
 She holds advance degrees in Political Science & International Relations with a specialization in foreign policy and conflict management studies.
-Ms. White has a diverse background in project management working with some of the largest marketing agencies in Canada.
+Ms. Rogerson has a diverse background in project management working with some of the largest marketing agencies in Canada.
 She has also studied voice, piano, flute and saxophone, and is an integral member of our management team!
-When not working, Ms. White is busy in community musical theatre and volunteers with Women Serve, an organization dedicated to helping women and children around the world have better access to education, water and maternal health care.
+When not working, Ms. Rogerson is busy in community musical theatre and volunteers with Women Serve, an organization dedicated to helping women and children around the world have better access to education, water and maternal health care.

-Through responsible and accountable practices, Paula, John, Cathy, Tony and Alexandra are dedicated to the children and families at Kendellhurst Academy.
+Through responsible and accountable practices, Paula, John, Cathy, and Alexandra are dedicated to the children and families at Kendellhurst Academy.
 They are responsive to needs of the school as a whole, and believe in making changes to ensure continual progress and evolution.

 What role do I play in my child's education at Kendellhurst Academy?